Why the Next Wave of Small Business Growth Is Smarter, Not Harder

 Make Your Tools Work Together

 It’s hard to move quickly when your systems are scattered.
-If your customer records, payment tools, and inventory live in different places, you end up doing double work.
+If customer records, payment tools, and inventory live in different places, you end up doing double work.

 Keep People at the Center